cathyychen/GettingAndCleanData/CodeBook.md

+Part 1.
+How I merge the datasets
+For trainning dataset, we have "subject_train.txt", "y_train.txt","X_train.txt" and , these three files contains the subject ID, acvtivity type and corresponding variable values.
+So we combine these three sets by columns.
+File "activity_labels" contains activity labels, we extract them out.
+File "features.txt" contains all the feature variable names, we also extract them out.
+Then we name the merged training set with the above feature names and use names to denote acitivtie rather than numbers.
+Do exactly the same thing to test dataset.
+In the end we combine the two dataset we got by rows.
+Next, we select the features whose name contain mean or standard deviation in it, and only keep those columns of our combined dataset.
+Then we rename the dataset we got from last step, remove any "-","()" and space in variable names and capitalize m in “mean" and s in "std".
+Finally, we output the dataset as txt file and csv file.

 This is the variable names and their description in dataset of file "merged_tidy_dataset.txt".
 "merged_tidy_dataset.txt" contains the merged training and test dataset  with only measurements on the mean and standard deviation for each measurement.